 Evening: Opt for a later dinner and before your meal, head to Copper Spirits + Sights Rooftop Lounge for a cocktail.

-Located at the top of the new Hyatt Andaz ByWard Market hotel, this trendy lounge and bar features wall to wall windows, offering breathtaking views of Ottawa.
+Located at the top of the Hyatt Andaz ByWard Market hotel, this trendy lounge and bar features wall to wall windows, offering breathtaking views of Ottawa.
 From this raised vantage point, you can see several important landmarks as well as the Ottawa River, which was recently designated as a Canadian Heritage River.

 DAY 5 – See Some Canadian Wilderness